 - Payroll for second shooters and others on your staff

-- Any work you are outsourcing (graphic design, accounting, retouching, etc)
+- Any work you are outsourcing (negative film processing, graphic design, accounting, retouching, etc)

 - Transportation (insurance, gas, etc)

 - Health Insurance